11 “Italian Summer”-Inspired Nail Ideas That Radiate Holiday Vibes

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Summer may have only just begun, but we’ve already seen an abundance of incredible nail looks emerging for the season ahead.
-From pretty sorbet manicures and playfully embellished beach nails to polished princess nails and “no-makeup makeup” manicures, there’s no shortage of summer nail trends to take inspiration from in 2025.
-Yet among all of these summer-ready manicures, one look is an undeniable standout: Italian summer nails.
+From pretty sorbet manicures and polished princess nails to “no-makeup makeup” manicures, there’s no shortage of nail trends to take inspiration from in 2025.
+Yet among all of these manicures, one look is an undeniable standout: Italian summer nails.
+Now, we may still be in the throes of winter, but why not pretend we're on a summer vacay, sipping an Aperol Spritz on the Amalfi Coast?
+Better yet, book those flights to Europe and don the hottest nail trend of 2025 right now.

 According to Pinterest’s summer trend report, searches for “Italian summer nails” are up by 258%.
-Capturing the very essence of a getaway on the Amalfi coast, these eclectic manicures take inspiration from lush lemon groves, intricately painted ceramic tiles and sun-bleached linens — and replicate them one fingertip at a time.
+Capturing the very essence of an Italian beach-getaway, these eclectic manicures take inspiration from lush lemon groves, intricately painted ceramic tiles, and sun-bleached linens — and replicate them one fingertip at a time.
 Combining an undeniably Mediterranean colour palette of rich azure blues and zesty yellows with delicate hand-painted details and playful 3D citrus slices, the result is more than a manicure — it’s a passport to la dolce vita.

 AdvertisementADVERTISEMENT